apiato/documentation/docs/main-components/transformers.md

 ## Transformer Available helper functions: {#transformer-available-helper-functions}

-- `user()` : returns current authenticated user object.
+- `user()`: returns current authenticated user object.

-- `ifAdmin($adminResponse, $clientResponse)` : merges normal client response with the admin extra or modified results, when current authenticated user is Admin.
+- `ifAdmin($adminResponse, $clientResponse)`: merges normal client response with the admin extra or modified results, when current authenticated user is Admin.
 Look at the full examples above.

+- `nullableItem($model->something, new SomethingTransformer())`: It is a shorthand for `$model->something ? $this->item($model->something, new SomethingTransformer()) : $this->primitive(null)`
+This helps in situations when you want to check if a relation is null and act base on that.
+So instead of writing something like the code above, you can just use this method which returns null if the relation doesn't exist.

 For more information about the Transformers read [this](http://fractal.thephpleague.com/transformers/).